-- A1 Grade 9 or 10 regular stream - A2 Grade 8 advanced or Grade 11 regular stream - B1 Grade 10 advanced stream - B2/C1 Grade 12 students who are either in the advanced stream or who have been an Exchange student.
+A1 - Grade 10 regular stream

+A2 - Grade 8 advanced stream or Grade 11 regular stream

+B1 - Grade 9 advanced stream or Grade 12 regular stream

+B2/C1 - Grade 12 students who are either in the advanced stream or who have been an Exchange student.
 This exam is the equivalent of a German university entrance exam.